ChrisMavrommatis/ocmp/README.md

 These two are used for tooling and building the source files for OCMP.

 If you need to run or build the docs locally then you need to install [jekyll](https://jekyllrb.com/docs/).
-Jekyll does rely on ruby but jekyll's documentation covers its own dependencies.
+Jekyll does rely on ruby but Jekyll's documentation covers its dependencies.

 ### Installation